node-red/node-red-docker/README.md

 ##Container Layout

-This project contains Dockerfiles to build two separate Node-RED images.
+This project contains Dockerfiles to build different Node-RED images.

-- **standard/Dockerfile** Node-RED image using official Node.JS v4 base image.
+- **standard** Node-RED image using official Node.JS v4 base image.
-- **small/Dockerfile** Node-RED image using Alpine Linux base image.
+- **small** Node-RED image using Alpine Linux base image.
+- **rpi** Node-RED image using RPi-compatible base image.

 Using Alpine Linux reduces the built image size (~100MB vs ~700MB) but removes standard dependencies that are required for native module compilation.
 If you